fredppm/DisplayOps/README.md

 ### 🌐 Network Discovery
 - **mDNS Auto-Discovery**: Automatically finds all host agents on the network
 - **Real-time Status**: Monitor health and status of all displays
-- **Centralized Control**: Manage all TVs from a single web interface
+- **Centralized Control**: Manage all displays from a single web interface

 ## Architecture